provinciesincijfers/swing-data-validation/README.md

 Open issues:
 ----
+- [x] Simplify code in notebook (reduce number of lines!)
-- Labels in interactive draw_figure() need to be improved
+- [ ] Labels in interactive draw_figure() need to be improved
-- draw_figure() as part of misc.py?
+- [x] draw_figure() as part of misc.py?
-- When loading non consecutive years (e.g. 2013 en 2016), then too many years are shown in the dropdown under outlier analysis.
+- [ ] When loading non consecutive years (e.g. 2013 en 2016), then too many years are shown in the dropdown under outlier analysis.
-- Plots: create an overlay (e.g. line with tickers and line without, ...), or automate distance between lines.
+- [x] Plots: create an overlay (e.g. line with tickers and line without, ...), or automate distance between lines.
-- automatic comparison with higher level (e.g. aggregating values for all municipalities in a province)
+- [ ] automatic comparison with higher level (e.g. aggregating values for all municipalities in a province)
-- Write more elegant solution for division by zero (resulting in 'inf') issue
+- [x] Write more elegant solution for division by zero (resulting in 'inf') issue
-- Automatic test to see if all values for a given geolevel are included in the PinC upload file
+- [ ] Automatic test to see if all values for a given geolevel are included in the PinC upload file
+- [x] Lange tijdsreeksen volledig opvragen